 There were amendments made to the Social Security program.
-Therefore medicare was signed into legislation in 1965 and is controlled by the Center for Medicare and Medicaid Services (CMS) under the jurisdiction of the Department of Human Services.
+Therefore Medicare was signed into legislation in 1965 and is controlled by the Center for Medicare and Medicaid Services (CMS) you can check via www.cms.gov under the jurisdiction of the Department of Human Services.

-Medicare is catered for by means of payroll tax deductions (FICA) equivalent to 2.9% of wages; the employee and employer paying half each.
+Medicare is catered for by means of payroll tax deductions (FICA) equivalent to 2.9% of wages; the employee and employer pay half each.

 There are four Parts of Medicare:

 - Part A deals with hospital coverage,

 - Part B deals with medical insurance,

 As earlier said, none of these parts have their cost entirely paid for, and parts C and D especially come with added charges.
 There is always a premium, co-pay, and a deductible.
 Some low-income people also qualify for Medicare, which assists in paying part of their out-of-pocket costs.

 To the fact that the rate of people joining the “retiree group” and becoming eligible for Medicare is significantly higher than people paying into the system.

 It was initially predicted that the system will go bankrupt by 2018, however despite the fact that healthcare costs are continually on the increase amidst reports of fraudulent financial activities by dubious individuals over the years thus adding to the financial woes of Medicare, the system is still functioning today.

 What Does Part A Medicare Cover in USA?